-I am a PhD student at the Woodrow Wilson School of Public Policy and International Affairs at Princeton University.
+I am a fifth-year PhD student at the Woodrow Wilson School of Public Policy and International Affairs at Princeton University.
 I am fascinated with coastal floods and how societies respond to them.

 In addition to belonging to the Center for Policy Research on Energy and the Environment (C-PREE) at Princeton University, I am a member of the Rutgers Earth System Science & Policy Lab and Climate Impact Lab.

 I am a contributing author of American Climate Prospectus: Economic Risks in the United States.
 I previously was a research fellow at the National Oceanic and Atmospheric Administration’s (NOAA) Geophysical Fluid Dynamics Laboratory (GFDL).
 I also served as an air pollution engineer at both the California Air Resources Board and Ramboll.